FuelLabs/fuel-indexer/docs/src/reference-guide/components/database/foreign-keys.md

 # Foreign Keys

-- The Fuel indexer service supports foreign key constraints and relationships using a combination of GraphQL schema and a database (whether Postgres or SQLite).
+- The Fuel indexer service supports foreign key constraints and relationships using a combination of GraphQL schema and a database.
 - There are two types of uses for foreign keys - _implicit_ and _explicit_.

 > IMPORTANT: